ANL-DIGR/pyart-roadmap/roadmap/roadmap.rst

 program is responsive to the needs of the stakeholders of the program.
 A large task of the lead developer has been in assisting contributors in modifying pull requests (contributions) so that they can be accepted into Py-ART.
-While it is important to have a consistent standard across the codebase many of the tasks associated with accepting pull requests can be delegated to others in the community.
+While it is important to have a consistent standard across the codebase, many of the tasks associated with accepting pull requests can be delegated to others in the community.
 Currently there are two ad-hoc defined roles in the Py-ART
 project: Science Lead and Lead Developer.
 This roadmap proposes the